 - if you pay a marginally higher room rate they offer the ability to cancel up to 18.00pm on the day of arrival without charge

-- Yes, I know its not exactly a local experience but it does for a quick overnight stay and many are located very near to railway stations so ideal for InterRail travellers.
-No, I’m not getting commission, just trying to provide a useful travel tip.
+Yes, I know it’s not exactly a local experience but it does for a quick overnight stay and many are located very near to railway stations so ideal for InterRail travellers.
+No, I’m not getting commission from Ibis, just trying to provide a useful travel tip.

 Buildings